Collinformatics/AudioTranscription/README.md

   If it matches, then click on the "Apply" button and close the window.

+  - Add intrepreter to UI.java:

+    Find the line and add the path as a string:

+       public String pythonExe = "C:/path/to/your/python.exe";

 Install modules:

+- Go to the Intillij terminal:

+  Acitvate the conda envionment

+      conda activate envAudio

-- Go to the Intillij terminal and install necessary python modules with the pip
+  Install necessary python modules with the pip

       pip install deepmultilingualpunctuation